 - IT services (applies only to those consultants providing IT services);

 - market research services (applies only to those consultants providing market research services); and

 - photography, videography and writing services (applies only when these services are provided).

 In addition, the agreement now contains more comprehensive terms relating to privacy, data security and intellectual property.
 The agreement also now covers instances where students are involved in providing services to MLA.
 Lastly, the agreement also now includes a “go/no go” framework which allows MLA to suspend or terminate the services if a “no go” decision is made.

-View a copy of our agreement: MLA Umbrella Consultancy Agreement
+View a copy of our umbrella consultancy agreement: MLA Umbrella Consultancy Agreement

-For information on the MLA Group’s invoicing requirements, please see the following document: Invoicing with MLA Group
+For information on the MLA Group’s invoicing requirements, please refer the following document: Invoicing with MLA Group